ConnerPassa/connerpassa/README.md

 # Conner Passafiume

-Welcome to my professional portfolio.
+Welcome to my personal repository.

-This GitHub showcases financial modeling, budgeting and forecasting, financial statement analysis, business intelligence, and data analytics projects developed using public company filings and real-world business data.
+Inside you will find projects that showcase technical skills like financial modeling, budgeting and forecasting, financial statement analysis, business intelligence, and data analytics.

 My primary career objective is to build a career in Financial Planning & Analysis (FP&A).
 The projects in this portfolio reflect the analytical, financial, and technical skills required to support budgeting, forecasting, financial reporting, business performance analysis, and strategic decision-making.